Skip to main content

 • Dietary Composition The types of fats, proteins, and carbohydrates you consume provide the building blocks and instructions for your metabolic processes.
 A diet rich in soluble fiber can bind to cholesterol in the digestive system, while sufficient intake of omega-3 fatty acids helps to lower triglycerides and reduce inflammation.

 These lifestyle measures work by improving the underlying metabolic terrain.
 They enhance the body’s ability to hear and respond to hormonal signals.
 When this foundation is in place, the entire system functions with greater efficiency.
-The combination of these efforts creates a powerful foundation for metabolic health, directly addressing several components of and supporting the body’s natural endocrine rhythms.
+The combination of these efforts creates a powerful foundation for metabolic health, directly addressing several components of metabolic syndrome and supporting the body’s natural endocrine rhythms.

 Understanding Your Lipid Panel